 Among states, Utah had the highest workforce concentration in life sciences at 1.9% in 2020 (see Figure 2).
 Only eight states had more than 1.0% of all employees working at life sciences companies, and the nationwide median was only 0.6%.
 Like the vast majority of states, Utah's share increased since 2015 (1.6%) when the state also ranked first (see Figure 3).
-Within the life
+Within the life sciences industry, Utah compares favorably among states in terms of workforce specialization in devices (second), pharmaceuticals (fourth), research and laboratories (eighth), and distribution (16th), with less emphasis in agriculture and industry applications (not top 20).3

 Figure 2.
-Life Sciences Workforce by State, 2020 (Number of Jobs and Employment Share)
+Life Sciences Workforce by State, 2020

+(Number of Jobs and Employment Share)